Reggie Ragland: College career

 As a true freshman on Alabama's 2012 championship team, Ragland played in 10 games, primarily on special teams, and was credited with eight tackles, include five solo stops, and a forced fumble.
 In his sophomore season, he appeared in 13 games, and compiled 17 tackles on the season as a back-up to C. J. Mosley.
 Both he and Reuben Foster were the leading candidates to replace Mosley at the “Will” linebacker spot in Alabama's 3–4 defense.
 Ragland eventually won out over Foster, starting all but one game for the Crimson Tide in 2014.
 He recorded 95 tackles on the season, which ranked second on the team behind only Landon Collins.
 Ragland also had 10.5 tackles for loss, 1.5 sacks, and a team-high three fumble recoveries.
-He was named SEC Defensive Player of the Week after a career-high 13 tackles against Louisiana State.
+He was named Southeastern Conference Defensive Player of the Week after a career-high 13 tackles against Louisiana State.